SQL QUERIES TUTORIAL

 SELECT DISTINCT col_name FROM table_name WHERE condition;

-It groups rows that have the same values into summary rows, like “find the number of employees in same department”.
+This statement groups rows that have the same values into summary rows, like “find the number of employees in same department”.
 Group By is always used with aggregate functions by grouping the result-set by one or more columns.

 SELECT column_name(s)